blairify/blairify/docs/component-architecture.md

 ## Overview

-The Grant Guide application uses a modular component architecture built with React and TypeScript.
+The Blairify application uses a modular component architecture built with React and TypeScript.
 Components are organized by atomic design principles, separating concerns into atoms, molecules, organisms, and layout components.
 The architecture supports both interview preparation features and job market functionality.

 ## Component Hierarchy